ReticulatedSpline/strlog/README.md

   - A special directory called "about" holds the content for the about page.
 - `resources`: holds template html files, the favicon, an icon for link embeds, fonts and CSS.
 - `src`: source code, split roughly into routing / file reading (`server.js`) and markdown parsing / html building (`format.js`).
+  - `constants.js`: Some programming constants, but also the list  of links the random "rand" redirection feature.
-- `config`: holds sample configuration files intended for deployment with debian-like systems with nginx and systemd
+- `config`: holds sample configuration files intended for deployment on debian-like systems with nginx and systemd

 #### license
 Code original to the project is licensed under AGPLv3 with the exception of the [SUSE font](https://github.com/SUSE/suse-font), which is covered under the Open Font License.